1. Meet the Education Requirements to Sit for the CPA Exam.

 3. Pay for the Uniform CPA Exam

-In Iowa, the cost of taking all four sections of the CPA test is $743, plus a $145 application fee.
-The registration price for the re-examination varies according to the amount of sections you sign up for.
+In Iowa, the cost of taking all four sections of the CPA test is $1,419.20, plus a $90 education evaluation application fee.

 4. Notice to Schedule (NTS)